munificent/craftinginterpreters/book/calls-and-functions.md

 lexeme points directly into the original source code string.
 That string may get freed once the code is finished compiling.
 The function object we create in the compiler outlives the compiler and persists until runtime.
-So it needs its own heap allocated name string that it can keep around.
+So it needs its own heap-allocated name string that it can keep around.

 Rad.
 Now we can compile function declarations, like this: